-Adult Facilitators handle the logistics and execution of the conference.
-Adult facilitators work behind the scenes to make the conference come to fruition, year after year.
+Admin & Coordinators handle the logistics and execution of the conference.
+Coordinators work behind the scenes to make the conference come to fruition, year after year.

 Yaritza Ileana Morales

 Yari had the privilege of being born into an enormous Guatemalan family and was happily raised in between Las Vegas and Guatemala.
-She is a first-generation college graduate.
-She earned two Bachelor of Arts degrees in English and Spanish Language and Literature from the University of Nevada, Las Vegas.
-Having been a participant in 2013, she was a peer facilitator for three years and is now on her third year as an adult facilitator.
-Yari enjoys punny jokes, spontaneous travel plans, reading both literature and whatever the kids are reading nowadays, and an emotional television series to match.
+She is a first-generation University graduate having earned two Bachelor of Arts degrees in English and Spanish Language and Literature from the University of Nevada, Las Vegas.
+She participated in the LYLC as a member of the Grey familia back in 2013 and has served in many roles since including LYLA Executive Board, LYLC Peer Facilitator, and LYLC Admin/Coordinator.
+Yari has a passion for education, spontaneous travel plans, and being the author of her own story.

 Mental Health Advisor